Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Jaguars stats and trends

-- Jacksonville has one win against the spread in five games this year.
+- Thus far this year Jacksonville has one win against the spread.

-- The Jaguars have been underdogs by 3.5 points or more four times this season and covered the spread once.
+- The Jaguars have covered the spread once this year when underdogs by 3 points or more (in four chances).

-- Jacksonville's games this year have gone over the total in two out of five opportunities (40%).
+- Jacksonville's games this year have hit the over two times in five opportunities (40%).

 - This year the Jaguars have turned the ball over 11 times, five more than the Dolphins' takeaways (6).